golangci/awesome-go-linters/README.md

 ## Linters
 ### Code Formatting
+* [dedupimport](https://github.com/nishanths/dedupimport) - Fix duplicate imports that have the same import path but different import names.
 * [gofmt](https://golang.org/cmd/gofmt/) - Gofmt formats Go programs.
 Must have for every project.
 Don't forget to use -s flag.
 * [gofumpt](https://github.com/mvdan/gofumpt) - The tool is a modified fork of gofmt, enforcing a stricter format than gofmt, while being backwards compatible.
 * [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) - Goimports does everything that gofmt does.
 Additionally it checks unused imports.